thompsondeonte92/deontet.github.io/README.md

 - Structured CloudWatch monitoring for operational visibility
 - End-to-end AWS service integration built from the ground up

-> I handpicked this project to force a shift in how I think.
-From managing work around systems to actually designing them.
-Building it meant confronting real architectural decisions vs just learning about them.
+> I created this project to force a shift in how I view projects.
+My interests has gone from managing work around systems to actually designing them.

 ---